Skip to main content

 System.out.println(Path.of("a/b/c").endsWith("b/c")); // true

-java.nio.file.Files provides all file operations as static methods.
+java.nio.file.Files provides all common file operations as static methods.

 Reading Files